groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 repo:x:2004:bas,tc
 ```

-These requirement are respected.
-The verificaton scripts of the DSAS have been
+These requirements are respected.
+The verification scripts of the DSAS
-adapted to respect these conditions.
-These permissions are audited at each reboot
+have been adapted to respect these conditions.
+These permissions are
+audited at each reboot

 ## Means of Verification